SenorKulka/sourcing-assistant/README.md

     * `GOOGLE_SHEET_ID`: The ID of the Google Sheet where data will be uploaded.
         * You can get this from the URL of your Google Sheet: `https://docs.google.com/spreadsheets/d/YOUR_GOOGLE_SHEET_ID/edit`
+        * **Note:** When using the web interface, the Google Sheet ID or Link entered on the page will be used, taking precedence over this `.env` value.

     * `GOOGLE_APPLICATION_CREDENTIALS`: The path to your Google Cloud service account JSON key file.
         * **How to get this:**